9 Ways to Cure Your Own Depression

 - Meditation.
 Learn to calm your thoughts and relax your mind through chanting, meditation, yoga, or other disciplines.

 - Altruistic Acts.
 Helping others will get you out of your head and inspire you; look for opportunities to volunteer in your community.

 - Faith.
 Consider spiritual matters; explore different philosophies and beliefs.

 When depression appears in your life, think of it as a cry for help from your subconscious.
 Listen to it; find out what it’s trying to tell you.
 If you’ve been depressed for a long time, anti-depressants can give you the energy to make new choices.
-However, though medication may make you feel better, the cure to depression is still in your hands.
-Only when you confront and understand the true cause of your depression, then take action to address it, will you finally be liberated from it no matter what the temperature outside.
+However, though medication may make you feel better, the cure for depression is still in your hands.
+Only when you confront and understand the actual cause of your depression, then take action to address it, will you finally be liberated from it, no matter what the temperature outside.